- Table of Contents

 Effectiveness Against Specific Corrosion Types

 While cathodic protection is highly effective against general corrosion, it may not be as successful in mitigating certain corrosion types.
 For instance, it is less effective against forms of corrosion like stress corrosion cracking and microbiologically influenced corrosion (MIC).
 These specialised corrosion mechanisms may require alternative measures or additional preventive strategies to ensure comprehensive protection.
-Therefore, operators must be aware of the specific corrosion challenges they face and implement a holistic approach to corrosion prevention.
+Therefore, operators must be aware of their specific corrosion challenges and implement a holistic approach to corrosion prevention.

 Regular Inspection and Maintenance